 As the Coronavirus situation evolves, we want to assure you, our clinic community, that we are taking necessary steps to minimize risks to our patients and team members.
 We are adhering to recommendations from CDC and public health officials and have prepared a list of ways you can protect yourself and your family.
 In addition, we have updated our COVID-19 clinic policies.
 We continue to recommend treatment plans according to each of our own individual patient needs.
 If you have additional questions, please let us know.

-- Our office consults will be by phone or virtual visits to maintain social distancing and limit overall foot traffic inside our building.
-If you have concerns about your insurance billing, please speak with our front desk.
+- Office consults will be by phone or virtual visits to maintain social distancing and limit overall foot traffic inside our building.
+If you have concerns about insurance billing, please speak with our front desk.
 Virtual appointments (not phone appts) should be paid by insurance during this time.

 - We ask that everyone wash their hands with soap for at least 20 seconds upon entering.

-- Our Medicinary will have reduced hours until further notice.
-We request that you call or email to place your orders and arrange for payment with a credit card over the phone.
+- Our Medicinary is open between 9am and 4pm.
+We request that you call 541-770-5563 or email email@example.com to place orders and arrange for payment over the phone prior to picking up.

-- We are no longer taking walk in appointments or walk in Medicinary orders at this time.
+- We are not taking walk-in Medicinary orders at this time.

 Symptoms of COVID-19: